January 2026 Volunteer News & Updates

 Loss of a Friend: Frank Dolejsi

 Frank joined the volunteer program in 2014.
-He was part of the RCMG Board of Directors in 2016 (secretary), 2017 (vice-chair), and 2018 (chair), and served on the Master Gardener State Advisory Board from 2020-2022.
-His contributions and insight to our community will be greatly missed.
+He was part of the RCMG Board of Directors in 2016 (secretary), 2017 (vice-chair), and 2018 (chair).
+He served on the Master Gardener State Advisory Board from 2020-2022.
+His contributions and insights to our community will be greatly missed.

 Last Year in Review